Lepidurus apus: Life cycle

 Lepidurus apus has an unusual life-cycle: it is able to produce microscopic cysts that can lie dormant for years at a time through extreme conditions, letting it survive in areas with vastly different climates such as Morocco and Denmark.
 These "resting eggs" are so drought resistant there is a record of hatching after being kept dry for 28 years.

 The species is hermaphroditic; no males are found in the New Zealand subspecies viridius, but in Italy there are males that are non-functional.
 Different subspecies of Lepidurus apus have different methods of fertilisation, some by a male, some by hermaphroditic individuals.

 Cysts average 0.447 mm in diameter, and have been found at concentrations of 250 per 100 cm2.
 They are laid on gravel in the middle of ditches or ponds, to avoid (it is speculated) large animals such as sheep transporting the cysts onto land.
 The cysts can survive drought and sub-zero temperatures, and can even synthesise haemoglobin if there is a lack of oxygen.
 As the pond dries out in the summer, the cysts will lie dormant until immersed in water.
 Light is an important factor in hatching: experiments showed no cysts hatched in darkness, some hatched after 10 mins of bright light, and all hatched in continuous light.
 They hatched between 10 °C and 24 °C, though the optimum was 16 °C and 20 °C, and even then hatch rates did not exceed 60%.

 Hatching often happens after winter rainfall forms temporary ponds.
 Larvae feed and rapidly grow to maturity, in as little as 4 weeks in optimum conditions in the warmer summer and spring months.

 Lepidurus apus has been found globally in remote areas with no waterways to transport individuals.
 In dry conditions, the dust-like resting eggs are easily distributed by wind.
-Lepidurus apus eggs are also though to be distributed by water, people, wildlife, and migratory birds.
+Lepidurus apus eggs are also thought to be distributed by water, people, wildlife, and migratory birds.

 Diet

-Lepidurus apus is omnivorous, feeding on both plant matter, mostly floating detritus, and small aquatic invertebrates such as Branchinecta and Daphnia.
+Lepidurus apus is omnivorous, feeding on plant matter, mostly floating detritus, and small aquatic invertebrates such as fairy shrimp and water fleas.
 It swims along the bottom of ponds, stirring up the substrate as it forages.
-The genus Lepidurus also feeds upon algae, myxozoa, bacteria and fungi.
+L. apus, as with other species of Lepidurus, also feeds upon algae, myxozoa, bacteria and fungi.